Perserang Serang

 Persatuan Sepakbola Serang, commonly known as Perserang, is an Indonesian football club based in Serang Regency, Banten.
-They play in the Liga Nusantara since they relegated.
+They play in the Liga Nusantara since they relegated from the Championship (formerly Liga 2) in 2024.

 History

 They were founded in 1958.
 In November 2014, they were promoted to the Liga Indonesia Premier Division for the first time in their history after finishing third in Group 11 of the Second National Round of 2014 Liga Nusantara.